Benevento: Transportation

 Benevento is connected to Naples through the modern SS7 Appia state road, and then local roads starting from Arienzo.
-It is 17 km from the Naples-Bari A16 motorway.
-The SS372 Telesina state road allows reaching the A1 Naples-Rome, leading to the latter in less than three hours.
+It is 17 km from the Naples–Bari A16 motorway.
+The SS372 Telesina state road allows reaching the A1 Naples–Rome, leading to the latter in less than three hours.

 Benevento railway station, on the Caserta-Foggia railway, has fast connections from Rome to Avellino, Bari and Lecce.
 Trains to Campobasso have been mostly replaced by bus services.
-The connection to Naples is ensured by three stations on the MetroCampania NordEst inter-urban metro line.
+The connection to Naples is ensured by three stations on the EAV inter-urban railway line.

 Recently, in May 2021, the company Italo also inaugurated its new route that passes by Benevento and connects the city with Milan (in 5 hours and a half) and Rome (2 hours).